YoShibyl/RockMeterYARG/README.md

-# Rock Meter mod for YARG
+# Rock Meter mod for YARG *(deprecated as of YARG v0.12.5)*
 <details open>
 <summary>Default Rock Meter (v0.7.x)</summary>

 ![Rock Meter 0 7.x](https://github.com/YoShibyl/RockMeterYARG/assets/18250695/cf236b94-760b-4681-8af5-9de22b9e10e1)
 </details>

+## This mod is likely discontinued due to issues that I can't fix at the moment.
+Sorry.

 A BepInEx 6 mod for YARG v0.12.2+ that adds a Rock Meter, a Combo Meter, and the ability to fail songs.